 Car park and trails open.
 Any other facilities closed.Mawddach Valley - Coed Garth Gell

 Car park, trails, toilet, hides and play area open.
-Visitor Centre closed.Mersehead
+The Visitor Centre's viewing area is open but refreshments not available.Mersehead

 Car park: open, 8am - 5pm.

 Visitor Hub: Manned at weekends & some week days.